qasar/qasar.github.io/_essay/newqasar.md

 Old habits die hard.
-I still feel like I'm in the fraternity of founders, so it's hard not to offer a few thoughts for anyone building a venture-backed silicon valley company.
+At YC I would give a lot of advice to founders, so it's hard not to offer a few thoughts for anyone building a venture-backed silicon valley company.

 First: it is your responsibility to have a direct conversation with your customers, constituents, potential employees—whoever.
 Even if it's personally taxing, it's a requirement.
 Thinking back, even my own anti-social-media stance wasn't as pure as it sounded.
-I've always been active on LinkedIn (which is lip filler of social media) but this will be different.
+I've always been active on LinkedIn but this will be different, because, well LinkedIn is LinkedIn.